 Queretaro is one of the safest cities you can visit in Mexico.
 And Guanajuato?
 We asked an expat who had lived there for 11 years what the crime rate was like.
 He didn’t understand our question because if a person gets pickpocketed, it would be on the front-page news.
 The people in this region are very friendly and helpful.
 We have never felt unsafe.
 It’s kind of a joke around here that the cartels got together and decided that these two states were off limits so that their families had a safe place to vacation.
 Whether it’s true or not, people from all over Mexico and many other countries move here because of its safe reputation.

 The two main international airports in Mexico are Mexico City and Monterrey that have flights to and from almost everywhere in the world and within the country.
 Colonial Mexico has two small international airports located in Queretaro and Leon about 3 hours apart.

 You can plan a trip to and from one airport or arrive at one and leave from another.
 This post will mainly focus on the states of Queretaro and Guanajuato with Queretaro international Airport and Del Bajio International Airport as your points of reference.

 Del Bajio International Airport code BJX

 Queretaro is 2 hours north of Mexico City, 3 hours from the Monarch Butterfly preserves in Michoacán and just an hour away from San Miguel de Allende.
-Queretaro has its own international airport with direct flights to and from Mexico City, Monterrey, Dallas, Houston, Atlanta, Chicago and Detroit as well as smaller airports around Mexico.
+Queretaro has its own international airport with direct flights to and from Mexico City, Monterrey, Dallas, Houston, Chicago and Detroit as well as smaller airports around Mexico.

 Leon is a great city to fly into to explore the state of Guanajuato.
 Del Bajio International Airport has direct flights from Mexico City, Monterrey, Los Angeles, Houston, Dallas, Atlanta, and Detroit and many smaller airports around Mexico.